-This post explains the circumstances in which a person might have an appeal’s right under the Immigration Act 2014 and other immigration legislation in the UK.
+This relates to right os appeal human rights claim refusal.
+Accordingly, the post explains the appeal rights against the refusal of protection and human rights claim.
+Moreover, the post also explains the circumstances in which a person might have an appeal’s right under the Immigration Act 2014 and other immigration legislation in the UK.

 Refusal of Human Rights Claim- Rights of Appeal